 What is SEO?

 If you’ve started a blog no doubt you will have come across this term.
-It stands for Search Engine Optimisation.
+It stands for Search Engine Optimization.
 This process sets up your text, photos and videos so that they are easy to find when someone is searching for them using the various search engines online.
 The crux of the matter is for a website to be discovered online, it must come up in the search engine.
 Think of SEO kind of like your content waving and shouting:

 “heeeeeey, look over here” to the almighty search engine!